-Mars et Avril is a Canadian science fiction film starring Jacques Languirand, Caroline Dhavernas, Paul Ahmarani and Robert Lepage.432) The feature film, based on the graphic novels of the same name published by Sid Lee & la Pastèque, is written, produced and directed by Martin Villeneuve.433)
+Mars et Avril is a Canadian science fiction film starring Jacques Languirand, Caroline Dhavernas, Paul Ahmarani and Robert Lepage.
+The feature film, based on the graphic novels of the same name published by Sid Lee & la Pastèque, is written, produced and directed by Martin Villeneuve.1537)

-Almost entirely shot on green screen, this independent film has a significant amount of visual effects.
-The project is being financed by Telefilm Canada, SODEC, Les Productions du 8e Art and the Harold Greenberg Fund, and is distributed in Canada by Alliance Vivafilm434) and in the United States by Gaiam.435)
+Shot on a very tight budget and with abundant use of green screen, this independent film has a significant amount of visual effects.
+The project was financed by Telefilm Canada, SODEC, Les Productions du 8e Art and the Harold Greenberg Fund, and is distributed in Canada by Alliance Vivafilm1538) and in the United States by Gaiam.1539)

 Mars et Avril was selected at the 47th Karlovy Vary International Film Festival, in the section “Another View” (films displaying a unique artistic approach in both form and content).
-The World premiere took place on July 2nd, 2012 in Czech Republic.436) The film opened in theaters in Canada on October 12th, 2012.437)
+The World premiere took place on July 2nd, 2012 in Czech Republic.1540) The film toured in more than twenty international festivals and opened in theaters in Canada on October 12th, 2012.1541)

-In 2007 AD, Villeneuve contacted Belgian comic book artist François Schuiten — best known for drawing the series Les Cités Obscures published by Casterman — who agreed to create the visual design of the film.438) Working together, Villeneuve and Schuiten conceptualized a futuristic Montreal, shot mostly on green screen.439) Here’s a matte painting depicting Montreal in the future, designed by Schuiten for the movie.440)
+In 2007 AD, Villeneuve contacted Belgian comic book artist François Schuiten — best known for drawing the series Les Cités Obscures published by Casterman — who agreed to create the visual design of the film.
+Working together, Villeneuve and Schuiten conceptualized a futuristic Montreal, shot mostly on green screen.1542) Here’s a matte painting depicting Montreal in the future, designed by Schuiten for the movie.1543)

 Martin Villeneuve visited Brussels on several occasions between 2007 and 2011 to work with François Schuiten.
-Here are a few pictures taken in Schuiten’s beautiful workshop.442) From December 7th to 11th, 2011, the famous illustrator came to Montreal once again to approve the 550 VFX shots involved in the film, work on the poster and give a few interviews.443)
+Here are a few pictures taken in Schuiten’s beautiful workshop.1545) From December 7th to 11th, 2011, the famous illustrator came to Montreal once again to approve the 550 VFX shots involved in the film, work on the poster and give a few interviews.1546)

-Here are 2 poster designs that were considered, but ultimately rejected.449)
+Here are 2 poster designs that were considered, but ultimately rejected.1552)

 Art direction: François Schuiten, Dhamindra Jeevan, Martin Villeneuve, Jonathan Nicol (Sid Lee) / Graphic design: Dhamindra Jeevan / Prepress: Graphiques M&H — MARS ET AVRIL INC. & ALLIANCE VIVAFILM © 2012.